IABTechLab/uid2docs/docs/guides/integration-javascript.md

         // }
         var advertising_token_to_use = payload.identity.advertising_token;
       } else {
+          if (__uid2.isLoginRequired()) {
             // Call one of the setIdentityFrom functions to generate a new UID2 token.
             // Add any retry logic around this call as required. await __uid2.setIdentityFromEmailHash(
                 emailHash,
                 clientSideConfig
           );
+          else {
+            // there is a token generation API call in flight which will trigger
+            // a IdentityUpdated event
+          }
+        }
       }
       break;